mikhama/presentation-tensorflowjs/transcript.md

 And you can see: when I turn my head in some direction the pictogram with that direction highlighted orange color.
 And this is not a joke, I really don't use my hands!

-And I think you might use TensorFlow.js for:
+And I think that you might use TensorFlow.js for:
 - Accessibility (For example, people who can't use hands might use a head in order to switching pages in your Web-application).
 - Or you can use it for games or learning applications.
 - and so on.